-(This Article applies to public works contracts only.)
+(This Article applies only to public works contracts.)

 The Contractor agrees that it will comply with all provisions of the Affirmative Action Ordinance of the City of Madison, including the Contract compliance requirements.
-The Contractor agrees to submit the model affirmative action plan for public works Contractors in a form approved by the Director of Affirmative Action.
+The Contractor agrees to submit the model affirmative action plan for public works Contractors in a form approved by the Affirmative Action Division Manager.